 - Unnatural hair colourings or extreme hairstyles

-Coats are to be deposited in bags or lockers before the school day begins and should not be worn around school.
+Coats are to be deposited in bags or lockers before the school day begins and should not be worn around school unless the student is leaving/ returning to the school site.
+Coats are not to be worn in lessons/ assemblies.

 Students may bring in an appropriate change of clothes - to be worn only in the relevant lesson - for certain subjects, e.g. PE, Drama, Art.

 Due to ever-changing fashions, the list above is not exhaustive.
 We do ask that parents and carers support students in using their judgement for some specific garments.
 We reserve the right to send a student home to change their outfit should we judge their clothing to be in breach of the dress code.
-Time spent this way will need to be made up by the student.
+Time spent this way will be made up by the student in a Senior Detention.